Medicaid Pharmacy Benefit Management

 Maximum Allowable Cost

-The Maximum Allowable Cost (MAC) List on the Magellan website under Documentation, Pharmacy provides the NH Medicaid pricing for multi source generic drugs.
-The MAC list is updated weekly and managed by Magellan Rx Management.
-This is a secure site and you must be a registered user to access.
+The Maximum Allowable Cost (MAC) Price Research Request Form on the Magellan website under Resources - Forms & Documents - Select Type of Documents - Pharmacy allows a provider to request a review of the NH Medicaid pricing for multi-source generic drugs.
+The proprietary MAC list is updated weekly and managed by Magellan Rx Management.

 90 Day Supply for Maintenance Medications